 Like in this example:

 See how they added a link to their post?
-This will redirect readers to their blog post, sending more traffic to their website.
+This will redirect readers to their blog posts, sending more traffic to their websites.

 Articles for Pages